 The lazy construction of the visibility data is an important feature of our algorithm.
 This requires to query the visibility from some points to drive the computations.
 On one hand, this allows our approach to fit the image resolution and to focus the computational effort where and when it is needed.
 On the other hand, it may be inappropriate to solve some visibility problems.
-For example it is not suitable to proove that the light source is invisible from a polygon or to compute exact Potentially Visible Sets.
+For example it is not suitable to prove that the light source is invisible from a polygon or to compute exact Potentially Visible Sets.
 Indeed, it is not possible to query all the points on a polygon or on the PVS boundaries.
-However, using an adaptative sampling of the surfaces for example, our approach can still be used to query the visibility from each samples and produce an accurate solution to these problems.
+However, using an adaptative sampling of the surfaces for example, our approach can still be used to query the visibility from each sample and produce an accurate solution to these problems.

 In this paper, a BSP tree is built for each triangle with image points to shade and makes the most of the visibility coherence between those points.
 This is an easy solution to group image points.
-However, if the geometric resolution is very high in respect to the image resolution, it can lead to very few image points per triangle and thus, a loss of efficiency, because the visibility data may be dropped before being re-used.
-To overcome this problem, image points should be grouped according to their neighborhood relationship instead of the triangle they belong to.
-This will avoid the problem by giving control over the group size and thus, over the number of queries per BSP tree.
+However, if the geometric resolution is very high with respect to the image resolution, it can lead to very few image points per triangle and thus, a loss of efficiency, because the visibility data may be dropped before being re-used.
+To overcome this problem we plane to develop an approach independent from the geometry.
+We are thinking about mapping image points into a Bounding Volume Hierarchy built to balance the number of image points per leaf.
+Next, the light source visibility could be computed per leaf, using its bounding box faces to apply our visibility algorithm.
+This would probably require to solve the self occlusions that may occur inside a bounding box.
+As a future work this is our main idea since it would solve any problems related to the image versus object resolution.
+For example, it could even handled micro-polygons.

-As a future work, we think our implementation could be improved using a parallel computing architecture such as CUDA or OpenCL to benefit from a higher number of threads on the graphic hardware.
-This will require fixing some technical issues, in particular about memory management.
-Indeed, dynamic allocations from the graphic device are not natively supported, which is not convenient for the lazy construction of data structures.
+We also think our implementation could be improved using a parallel computing architecture such as CUDA or OpenCL to benefit from a higher number of threads on the graphic hardware.
+This will require fixing some technical issues, in particular about memory management since the lazy construction of data structures requires dynamic allocations from the graphic device.
+When available, they are made from the global memory, which could lead to a loss of efficiency.

 In this work, the visibility data is dropped as soon as it is not needed anymore.
 Instead, we are thinking it could be saved to be used again for other renderings.
-In addition, we plan to study how the visibility data could be simplified and compressed.
+In addition, we plane to simplify and compress the visibility data.
 This may further improve the memory footprint and the visibility queries efficiency.

-At last, we also plan to introduce depth information in the visibility data, which means grouping lines according to the first triangle they intersect.
+At last, we also plane to introduce depth information in the visibility data, which means grouping lines according to the first triangle they intersect.
 This would allow extending our approach to other problems and applications such as ambient occlusion.

-6 Conclusion
+6. Conclusion

-In this paper, we have presented a new approach to compute exact from-polygon visibility.
+In this paper, we have presented a new approach to compute analytically from-polygon visibility.
 The core of this method is an original algorithm based on equivalence classes of lines.
-It encodes lazily the visibility from a polygon, and allows taking advantage of the visibility coherence between successive visibility queries.
+It lazily encodes the visibility from a polygon, and allows taking advantage of the visibility coherence between successive visibility queries.
 In addition, the algorithm implementation is easy, and uses only basic geometric operations.
 As a consequence, it is fast and robust in contrast to previous works on exact from-polygon visibility.